ftCommunity/python-robolt/README.md

      321 11111111 22222222 33333333   332211
 ```

 A1 represents the analog resistance value on I1.
-It is 0 of I1
+It is 0 if I1 is
-is open and 1023 if I1 is closed.
-This can be used for resistive
+closed (0 ohms) and 1023 if I1 is open (infinite ohms).
+This can be
-sensors like the temperature sensor.
+used for resistive sensors like the temperature sensor.

 A2 is the voltage measured on I3 in 0.03V units.
 E.g. a value of 300
 is reported if a voltage of 9V is applied to I3.